Please take a moment to

 Livestock Welfare Information

-The California Rodeo Salinas is at the forefront of livestock welfare and has been actively involved in the push for awareness for many years.
+The California Rodeo Salinas is at the forefront of livestock care and has been actively involved in the push for awareness for many years.
 We follow all Professional Rodeo Cowboy Association (PRCA) Rules as well as State laws regarding proper treatment of livestock.
 The California Rodeo Salinas goes above and beyond the call to provide proper care and handling for all livestock at our event.

 - A veterinarian must be on-site at all PRCA sanctioned rodeos